 Mantras and Worship

 Mahagauri is worshipped on the eighth day of Navaratri.
 Mahagauri is always in her sixteenth year.
-The appropriate flower to use on the pooja of Goddess Mahagauri is the night blossoming Jasmine.
-Women generally feed the unmarried girls on this special day to show their devotion towards Goddess Mahagauri.
+The appropriate flower to use on the pooja of Goddess Mahagauri is the night blossoming, Jasmine.
+Women feed unmarried girls on this special day to show their devotion to Goddess Mahagauri.

 The main mantra to worship Mahgauri can be chanted as: